TypstDocumentation

 enumitemlist, enum, terms functions

-If you need to load functions and variables from another file, for example to use a template, you can use an import statement.
-If you want to include the textual content of another file instead, you can use an include statement.
-It will yield the content of the included file and put it in your document.
+If you need to load functions and variables from another file within your project, for example to use a template, you can use use the same import statement with a file name rather than a package specification.
+To instead include the textual content of another file, you can use an include statement.
+It will retrieve the content of the specified file and put it in your document.

 How do I input maths?

 To enter math mode in Typst, just enclose your equation in dollar signs.
-You can enter display mode by putting spaces or newlines between the opening and closing dollar sign and the equation.
+You can enter display mode by adding spaces or newlines between the equation's contents and its enclosing dollar signs.

 The sum of the numbers from